 You shall follow all the following tasks in detail and demonstrate the commands, outcomes, answers and analysis of the logs from dig concisely.
 In each case just report the portion of the logs from dig that is relevant to the task and analyze it.
 Avoid pasting lengthy screen dumps and unprocessed command outputs.
 In order to pass the lab, each group of two students shall make sure that they have answered all questions in detail and correctly.
-Also you should follow the report structure introduced on the course home page.
+Also you should follow the report structure introduced on the course home page in the introduction to the DNS lab presentation.
 If you are required to resubmit the report you will have maximum 7 days from the time of the announcement to have an approved report.